jhgomez518/juan-lab-4-1/README.md

 2. What challenges did you face while incorporating conditional logic in your functions?

-    I am pretty sure there was a more elgant way of writing out my conditionals in a way that did not heavily rely on a long string of "or" statement (>2) in the way I ended up doing.
-For the purposes of this exercise, I was mostly interested in getting the right outcome more than landig on the most "eloquent" solution.
+    I am pretty sure there was a more elegant way of writing out my conditionals in a way that did not heavily rely on a long string of "or" statement (>2) in the way I ended up doing.
+For the purposes of this exercise, I was mostly interested in getting the right outcome more than landing on the most "eloquent" solution.
 Of course I will try to improve with time, but it was also useful/interesting to discover the natural tendencies of my reasoning when it comes to thinking through conditional logic.

 3. How does refactoring improve the readability and maintainability of your code?

-    I only re-factored in the last exercise, where I had to include a new optional variable.
-In this sense, we can say that re-factoring makes code more maintainable insofar as it account for more scenarios.
-If one were to endlessly expand on the groundwork of their logic WITHOUT considering as many scenarios as possible, then this would result in a lot of backtracking and extra code.
-So it is important to re-factor early and then consistently in order to optimize the maintainability of your code.
+    I only re-factored in the last exercise, where I had to include a new optional parameter.
+In this sense, we can say that re-factoring makes code more maintainable insofar as it accounts for more scenarios.
+If one were to endlessly expand on the groundwork of their logic WITHOUT frequently pausing to consider as many scenarios as possible, this would result in a lot of backtracking and extra work.
+It is therefore important to re-factor early and then consistently in order to optimize the maintainability of your code.

 P.S.
 Forgot to commit consistently while completing assignment.
 Sorry about that.